Tearful mother stitches bag in bid to rescue Sujith, father keeps calling out his name

 ALSO READ | Hope and despair as experts battle to save two-year-old trapped in TN borewell

 It was the wee hours and there were no tailors around.
-Without a second thought and with shivering fingers, a tearful and breathless Kalaimary got to work pedalling a sewing machine to stitch the bag that she hoped would reunite her with Sujith.
+Without a second thought and with shivering fingers, a tearful and breathless Kala Mary got to work pedalling a sewing machine to stitch the bag that she hoped would reunite her with Sujith.